María del Pilar Pérez: Aftermath

 Pérez's then-residence, Seminario 95 (which suffered a house fire in 2012), was sold to compensate the family of those affected.
 It is currently owned by Inversiones Concepción S.A.
 On the other side of the street, Seminario 97, the home where Schmidt-Hebbel was murdered, has been replaced by various offices and a pharmacy.

 Currently, she is serving her sentence in the women's prison of San Joaquín, sharing a pavilion with Marcela Mardones, former partner of ex-FPMR militant Raúl Escobar Poblete, who was sentenced to 18 years in prison for participating in the assassination of Jaime Guzmán.
 Inside prison, she was part of the organizing committee for the visit that Pope Francis had to this prison during his 2018 visit to Chile.
 Supposedly, she has feuded multiple times with Jeannette Hernandez, who was convicted of the 2009 murder of one of her children.

-To this day, he maintains her total innocence in the face of the charges brought against her.
+To this day, she maintains her total innocence in the face of the charges brought against her.
 In July 2022, Pérez and her lawyer Pablo Armijo asked the Supreme Court to quash Pérez's sentence and launched the YouTube channel "Pilar's voice", where both share their version of the events that occurred.

 The 2023 TV series Alma negra (Black soul) is inspired by her case.